Iyouboushi/mIRC-BattleArena/battlearena/documentation/README.txt

 inflict stun.
 This style also increases damage done with HandToHand weapons.

 * Added new dungeons
-Added the level 20 dungeon: Antlion's Den and the level 1000 dungeon: Tomb of Terror
+Added the level 20 dungeon: Antlion's Den, the level 50 dungeon Pirate's Cove, thel evel 500 dungeon Impact Crater and the level 1000 dungeon: Tomb of Terror

 * Added new Torment levels
 Several new torment levels have been added to challenge players.

 * Added Ammo
 Several new weapons now require special ammo in order to use.

+* Added Gear Sets
+Creating a gearset will copy the currently equipped armor to a set that can quickly be re-equipped with one command.
+It is possible to create up to 3 sets to quickly swap between.

 Changes:
 - Changed the max number of access-controlled characters players can enter into a battle.
 The max is now two per person.